 Brochures from the 70s explained to prospective customers that they wouldn’t be allowed to participate in Wally Byam Caravan Club activities or Airstream rallies, even while assuring customers that “the Argosy offers many major features that made Airstream famous.”
 True enough, the nuts and bolts of the Argosy weren’t all that different from an Airstream.
 They shared the aerodynamic aluminum structural design and featured an identical axle.
 “Argosy, above all means value,” the brochures proclaimed.
 “Built by the pioneers of the trailering industry.”

-The fuel crisis of the 1970s took its toll on the economy, and the Argosy plant closed in 1979.
+The fuel crisis of the 1970s took its toll on the economy, and the Argosy plant in Versailles closed in 1979.
 In 1986 the line was reintroduced in a radically redesigned form, complete with fiberglass end caps (one of several early Airstream experiments with fiberglass) and a square design.
 The Argosy trailers kept the familiar external color scheme, though, and were produced through 1989.

 Today, Argosy trailers are quite rare and are recognized as yet another fascinating element in Airstream’s storied history.
 Argosy owners are a passionate breed, and today their trailers are welcome at Airstream events across the country, as well as in the Wally Byam Caravan Club.
 Their enthusiasm is apparent in the creative renovations you can find on social media, and the way many owners use the Argosy’s distinct paintable surface as a canvas to express themselves.